 Invoice financing is a general term to describe a range of asset-based finance facilities, whereby businesses sell their accounts receivable (invoices) to a third party for a percentage of their value.
 It’s a useful financing tool for businesses whose growth is hampered by slow payment of invoices.

-The main forms of Invoice finance are:
+There are two main forms of Invoice finance and they are:

 Did you know that you can get up to three times more cash with invoice finance than traditional forms of funding?
 And that your borrowing power grows along with your turnover?